 Please forward this to as many people as possible.

-Posted in CALL TO ACTION, News and Views
+Posted in Do Something!, News and Views

 Tagged american recovery and reinvestment act of 2009, bailout, Depression, derivatives, economic crisis, economy, financial crisis, financial institutions, funding, meltdown, people hate banks, Recession, They are all a bunch of bastards